biojs/biojs.github.io/_posts/2019-08-20-gsoc-wrap-up.md

 ### Coding Period Experience

-The experience was amaing.
+The experience was amazing.
 I had a great time working on my project and I learned a lot.
 My mentors were so amazing and helpful, we talked daily, whenever I got stuck somewhere they helped me get out of it.

 We had weekly video calls and I also wrote blogs every week summarizing my work, the tasks done, the problems I faced and the minutes of our weekly video calls.
 Read the blogs [here](https://blog.biojs.net).